 At the closing, you and the seller transfer funds and sign all applicable paperwork to finalize the transaction.
 Real estate agents, closing agents, attorneys and mortgage and title representatives may also be present.

-Our loan consultant will help you prepare for closing, which includes providing you with an estimate of any fees due at the closing.
+Our loan officer will help you prepare for closing, which includes providing you with an estimate of any fees due at the closing.

 Once all parties sign the papers and fees are paid, you'll get the keys to your new home.